futious/Online-Retail-Dashboard/README.md

 </p>

-To continue to other sections of the dashboard click on the categories on the right hand side bar, Home, Item Information, and Customer Information.
+To continue to other sections of the dashboard click on the categories on the left hand side bar, Home, Item Information, and Customer Information.

 <!-- Item Information -->
 ### Item Information